 - Sleeve stenosis (stricture or narrowing), twisting torsion of sleeve

-Advantages of Gastric Sleeve Surgery Revision
+Advantages of Gastric Sleeve Procedure

 - Less complex than RNY Gastric Bypass and Duodenal Switch

-Revision Option #1: Gastric Sleeve Revision to Gastric Bypass
+Option #1: Gastric Sleeve to Gastric Bypass

-Revision Option #2: Gastric Sleeve Re-Sleeve
+Option #2: Gastric Re-Sleeve

-In a few cases, we may also consider re-sleeving – trimming a portion for the stomach that has re-expanded to create a smaller tube, or sleeve.
+In a few cases, the surgeon may also consider re-sleeving – trimming a portion for the stomach that has re-expanded to create a smaller tube or sleeve.
+ReSleeve Gastrectomy (ReSG) is a viable option if the sleeve was not done right and/or pouch has been dilated.

-Resleeve gastrectomy is a viable option if the sleeve was not done tight and/or pouch has been dilated.
-A good candidate for resleeve is a patient with a correctable anatomic defect.
-Anticipate thicker tissues along the staple line due to the first surgery.
-Considerations when re-sleeving:
+Research shows that two years after the sleeve operation, the volume of the stomach can double.
+A good candidate for re-sleeve is a patient with a correctable anatomic defect as thicker tissues are anticipated along the staple line due to the first surgery.
+The surgeon also will:

-- Using a smaller Bougie
+- Use a smaller Bougie

 - Avoid creating ischemic zone (the new staple line should be inside the old one)

-Revision Option #3: Adjustable Gastric Banded Gastric Sleeve
+Option #3: Adjustable Gastric Banded Gastric Sleeve

-Revision Option #4: Sleeve to Duodenal Switch Revision
+Option #4: Sleeve to Duodenal Switch

 Success Rate of Gastric Sleeve Revision